Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Introduction

 \section{Introduction}

 A general feature of several kinetic equations is the fact that their solutions in a domain $\Omega $ with boundaries cannot be infinitely differentiable at the points of the phase space $\left( x,v\right) $ for which $x\in \partial \Omega $ and $v$ is tangent to $\partial \Omega ,$ even if the initial data are arbitrarily smooth.
-This set of points is usually denoted as singular set.
-This property of the solutions of kinetic equations was found by Guo in his study of the Vlasov-Poisson system (cf. \cite{G1}).
+This set of points is denoted as the singular set.
+This property of the solutions of kinetic equations was found by Guo in his study of the Vlasov-Poisson system (cf. \cite{G1} ).

 In the case of the one-species Vlasov-Poisson system in 3-dimensional bounded domains with specular reflection boundary conditions, the convexity of the boundary plays a crucial role in determining the regularity of solutions (cf. \cite{Hw}, \cite{HV}).
 If the boundary of the domain is flat or convex, then one can show that a trajectory on the singular set is separated from regular one in the interior, so that classical solutions exist globally in time and are $C^{1}$ in phase space variables except on the singular set.
 However, if a domain is nonconvex, then even in the Vlasov equation without interactions between the particles and with inflow boundary condition, a classical $C^{1}$ solution fails to exist in general (cf. \cite{G0}).

-The lack of smoothness of solutions of the Vlasov-Poisson system is closely related to the fact that the flow describing the evolution of the characteristic curves is not a $C^{2}$\ function at the singular set, something which has been observed in the dynamics of billiards, even if in this case there are not gravitational or electrical fields (cf. \cite{CM}, \cite{Si2}).

-In the case of the Boltzmann equation near Maxwellian, under inflow, diffuse, specular reflection and bounce-back boundary conditions, it is shown in \cite{GKTT} that if a domain is strictly convex, then the solution is (weighted) $C^{1}$ away from the singular set.
-On the other hand, if there is a concave boundary point, one can construct an initial condition which induces a discontinuous solution in any given time interval (cf. \cite {Kim}).
+Similar singular behaviours near the singular set have been found in the Boltzmann equation (cf. \cite{Kim}).